 Statistics Courses for Students in Other Majors.
 Courses at the 20000 level are designed to provide instruction in statistics, probability, and statistical computation for students from all parts of the University.
 These courses differ in emphasis on theory or methods, on the mathematical level, and in the direction of applications.
 Most of the introductory courses make intensive use of computers to exemplify and explore statistical concepts and methods.
 The nature and extent of computer work varies according to the course and instructor.
-Statistics courses are not mathematics courses, but the mathematics prerequisites are a useful guide to the level of mathematical maturity assumed by a statistics course.
+Statistics courses are not mathematical maturity assumed by a statistics course.
 Students are typically advised to take the course with the highest prerequisites that they can meet and, when possible, to take a two-quarter sequence rather than a one-quarter course.
 In particular, students who have taken calculus should not take STAT 20000 but, instead, should take 22000, 23400, 24400-24500, or 25100.